whamcloud/Online-Help/docs/Install_Guide/ig_ch_15_appB_backup_restore.md

 [**Intel® Enterprise Edition for Lustre\* Software Installation Guide Table of Contents**](ig_TOC.md)
-# Appendix B - Backing up and Restoring Intel® Manager for Lustre\* Server Software
+# Appendix B - Backing up and Restoring Manager for Lustre\* Server Software

 **In this Chapter:**